Antovigo/Dyod/README.md

 You can always type #n where n is the number of the line you want to select.
 There is an option in the config file to display the line numbers.

-Try to create a keybinding that launches "yourterminal -x dyod".

 The dyod-cli command directly accepts your request as a command line argument, if you are into this kind of scripting shenanigans.